Ford Raptor: Second generation (2022)

 The second-generation Ranger Raptor was unveiled in February 2022.
 It is powered by a twin-turbo 3.0-liter EcoBoost V6 petrol engine rated at 292 kW for the Australian market while the European market is limited to 212 kW to meet EU emissions standards and paired with a 10-speed automatic transmission.
 The second-generation Ranger Raptor will be sold in the United States and Canada starting in 2023.
 The American-spec Ranger Raptor was unveiled in May 2023, with its power output rated at 405 hp and will concurrently launch with the standard Ranger trims by late summer 2023.

+Ranger Raptor (North American debut)

+In 2024, Ford officially brought the Ranger Raptor to the North American market.
+Positioned as the "mid-sized" sibling to the F-150, it features a 3.0-liter EcoBoost V6 engine producing 405 hp and 430 lbft.
+It utilizes a similar suspension philosophy, including 2.5-inch FOX Live Valve shocks and a Watt's link rear suspension to handle high-speed off-road maneuvers.
+It also introduced a dedicated "Baja Mode" which includes an anti-lag system that keeps the turbochargers spinning for up to three seconds after the driver backs off the throttle, ensuring immediate power delivery upon exit from corners.